conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ## Overview

 Bad data breaks customer experiences, drives churn, and slows growth.
-Trust helps teams catch and fix data quality issues before they impact your business.
+[Conduktor Trust](https://conduktor.io/trust) helps teams catch and fix data quality issues before they impact your business.
 You define the rules and we enforce them at the streaming layer.

 ## Prerequisites